lilyhoratio/mastermind/README.md

 - [x] Conditional rendering of won game vs. lost game pop-ups
 - [x] Ability to restart game by generating a new code combination - in pop-up when user wins or loses game, and the "Generate new code" component
 - [x] Computer gives feedback after each guess with the count of exact (correct digit/location) vs. fuzzy matches (correct digit, not location)
+- [x] User is prevented from accessing the input form after guessing the correct combination or when they reach 10 tries (form disappears)

 ![Modal-win](modal-win.gif)